 Dear Ms. Patterson:

-The Minnesota Pollution Control Agency (MPCA) has reviewed the comments submitted by Environmental Protection Agency (EPA) for the reference Focus Feasibility Report and Focused Remedial Investigation Report and has incorporated the comments, edits, and request for project schedule into the reports.
-We have highlighted a brief response to each comment below and have already provide a link to a file share server to allow you to downloaded the revised reports which contains the MPCA’s full response.
+The Minnesota Pollution Control Agency (MPCA) has reviewed the comments submitted by Environmental Protection Agency (EPA) on October 3, 2019 for the referenced Focus Feasibility Report and Focused Remedial Investigation Report and has incorporated the comments, edits, and request for project schedule into the reports.
+We have highlighted a brief response to each comment below and provided a link to a file share server to allow you to download the revised reports supporting this response.

 General comments on the RI/FS: